-In today's rapidly evolving no-code landscape, choosing the right app builder can make or break your project's success.
-After extensive research comparing Adalo and Softgen, we've found that while both platforms offer unique capabilities, Adalo emerges as the superior choice for most app builders in 2025, particularly for those seeking to create native mobile applications with comprehensive features and established reliability.
+After extensive research comparing Adalo and Softgen, we've found that while both platforms offer unique capabilities, Adalo emerges as the superior choice for most app builders, particularly for those seeking to create native mobile applications with comprehensive features and established reliability.
+Adalo's agnostic builder lets you publish the same app to the web, native iOS, and native Android, all without writing a line of code or rebuilding.
+If your plan is mass distribution through the app stores' vast marketplaces, this platform offers significant advantages over many AI-focused web builders available today.

-Adalo, founded in 2018 and based in St. Louis, Missouri, has established itself as a mature no-code platform with over 6 years of refinement.
-The platform recently appointed James Crennan as CEO in 2024, signaling renewed focus on customer experience and platform improvements.
+Adalo, founded in 2018 and based in St. Louis, Missouri, has established itself as a mature platform with over 6 years of refinement.
+The platform recently underwent a major transformation with the Adalo 3.0 infrastructure overhaul in late 2025, delivering 3-4x faster performance and modular infrastructure that scales with app needs.
 With its drag-and-drop interface and "what you see is what you get" design philosophy, Adalo enables users to build native iOS, Android, and web applications without coding knowledge.
+AI-assisted building features like Magic Start and Magic Add streamline the creation process, while the upcoming AI Builder promises full prompt-based app creation and editing in early 2026.

-The fundamental difference lies in their core approach: Adalo provides a visual builder for creating native mobile apps, while Softgen offers AI-generated web applications.
+The fundamental difference lies in their core approach: Adalo provides a visual builder with AI assistance for creating native mobile apps, while Softgen offers AI-generated web applications.
 This distinction becomes crucial when considering app store publishing requirements and mobile-first user experiences.

-Adalo's pricing structure (build for free, pay to publish) offers more flexibility for different project scales:
+Adalo's pricing structure (build for free, pay to publish) offers flexibility for different project scales with no usage-based charges:

 - Free Plan: $0/month - Build and test unlimited apps with unlimited app actions (apps hibernate after 60 days of inactivity)

-- Starter Plan: Starting around $45-50/month - 1 published app, unlimited app actions, custom domain, web publishing
+- Starter Plan: Starting at $36/month - 1 published app, unlimited app actions, custom domain, web publishing, unlimited database records

-- Professional Plan: Starting around $65/month - Full API integration support, external collections, enhanced functionality, unlimited app actions
+- Professional Plan: Starting around $65/month - Full API integration support, external collections, enhanced functionality

-- Team Plan: Around $200/month - Multiple apps, team collaboration, designed for agencies, unlimited app actions
+- Team Plan: Around $200/month - Multiple apps, team collaboration, designed for agencies

 - Free Plan: $0/month - 100K tokens, 1 project, basic features (no Supabase)